-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-BB.
-Treatment of Temporomandibular joint (TMJ) disorder Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Covered at the corresponding benefit level, depending on type of services provided.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+(TMJ) disorder and craniomandibular disorder depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-CC.
-Urgent Care Urgent care center visits See Office Visits DD.
+DD.
+Urgent Care Urgent care center visits See Office Visits EE.
 Vision 1.
-Refractive eye exams including glaucoma screening Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
-20% coinsurance Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to5 training visits and 2 follow-up eye exams per calendar year.
-20% coinsurance
+Refractive eye exams Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
+40% coinsurance Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.
+40% coinsurance 3.
+Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month) 40% coinsurance